develdoe/develdoe.github.io/_drafts/2016-10-13-planning-a-rest-api.md

 |/booksales|start_date: Filters records that were created after this date. end_date: Optional; filters records that were created before this date. store_id: Optional; filters records by store.|GET|Returns a list of sales.
 The results can be filtered by time range or by store.|
 |/booksales||POST|Records a new book sale.|
 |/clientreviews||POST|Saves a new client review of a book.|

+*Even though they’re not specified, all endpoints that deal with listing resources will accept the following attributes: page (starting at 0, the page number to return); perpage (the number of items per page to return); and a special attribute called sort, which contains the field name by which to sort the results and the order in the following format: [FIELD_NAME]_[ASC|DESC] (e.g., title_asc).*

+The table above gives us a pretty good idea of the size of the project.
+With it we’re able to estimate the amount of work that we have ahead of us.

+The authentication scheme will be simple.
+As discussed in previuos articles, we’ll use the stateless alternative by signing every request with a MAC (message authentication code).
+The server will re-create that code to verify that the request is actually valid.
+This means there will not be a signing process embedded into our system, that can be done by the client.
+No need to worry about that for now.

+**Since it’s not part of the scope of this article, the API will not handle charging for the book sales.
+This means that we’ll assume that the book sale was done outside of our system, and that another system will post the results into our API to keep a record of it.
+In a production system, this is a good way to handle this functionality inside the API itself, thus providing a complete solution.**